ncbi/blast_plus_docs/README.md

 You have now completed a simple task and seen how BLAST+ with Docker works.
 To learn about Docker and BLAST+ at production scale, please proceed to the next section.

-# Google Cloud Platform Setup
-The following sections include instructions to create a Google virtual machine, install Docker, and run BLAST+ commands using the Docker image.

 In [Section 2 - A Step-by-Step Guide Using the BLAST+ Docker Image](#section-2---a-step-by-step-guide-using-the-blast-docker-image), we will use the same small example from the previous section and discuss alternative approaches, additional useful Docker and BLAST+ commands, and Docker command options and structures.
 In [Section 3](#section-3---using-the-blast-docker-image-at-production-scale), we will demonstrate how to run the BLAST+ Docker image at production scale.